palinatolmach/DeFinery/README.md

 ## Reproducing Experimental Results

 To reproduce the results of the evaluation shown in the paper using Docker, you may simply repeat the process described above for the 9 smart contracts used in the experiments: `xForce`, `iToken`, `cToken`, `Value`, `Uranium`, `Unprotected`, `Refund_NoSub`, `Confused_Sign`, `EtherBank`.
+Please note that while most of the smart contracts are usually repaired in under 1 minute, `Uranium` may take several minutes to be processed (due to the non-linear arithemtic expressions used in a smart contract, which SMT solvers struggle with).

 The commands to be run would look as follows: